 - The Billing is debited to an account number (Telephone no.) as defined by the card.

 - In another variation of the service, the account number can be given through a DTMF telephone instrument.

 - The follow-on feature facilitates the subscriber to dial another number without disconnecting the call and without need to dial PIN and account number again.

 3) AAB – Automatic Alternative Billing

-- Call can be initiated by any user and any instrument.
+- The call can be initiated by any user and any instrument.

 - The call charges are billed in the user’s account and that account need not be a calling or a called party.

 - Receives an announcement to dial the account code and PIN (which is given by management).

 - The account code and PIN are validated to check its correctness and expired credit limit.

 - On getting acceptance tone the user dials the called number.